4GeeksAcademy/machine-learning-content/06-12d-ml_algos/intro-to-deep-learning.md

 Computation is described in terms of data flow and operations in the structure of a directed graph.

 - Nodes: Nodes perform computation and have zero or more inputs and outputs.
-Data that moves between nodes are known as tensors, which are multi-dimensional arrays of real values.
+Data that moves between nodes are known as **tensors**, which are multi-dimensional arrays of real values.

 - Edges: The graph defines the flow of data, branching, looping, and updates to state.
 Special edges can be used to synchronize behavior within the graph, for example, waiting for computation on a number of inputs to complete.